QuaSi-Software/Documentation/docs/gensim_user_manual.md

 ###3.4 Building standard
 ####3.4.1 External components

-A number of pre-defined component structures are stored for the external components of the building.
-These can be selected from the drop-down menu see figure.
-Additionally it is also possible to define your own component structures.
-For this use the "Own Components" menu item (see figure) to define all the required physical values for the external wall, roof, floor plate, intermediate ceiling and window component groups.
+A number of pre-defined component structures for the external components of the building (walls, roof, base plate, ceiling, windows) are included in the GUI.
+These can be selected from the drop-down menu, as shown in the figure below.
+Additionally, it is also possible to define own component structures, using the menu *OWN COMPONENTS* shown below.
+Here, all the required physical values for the external walls, roof, floor plate, intermediate ceiling and window component groups can be entered for custom structures.
 Note: The heat transmission coefficient of opaque components is calculated from the layer thicknesses and specific thermal conductivities of the materials and the heat transfer resistances.
-When creating new layers all physical quantities must be fully described.
+When creating new layers, all physical properties must be fully described.

 ![definition of the building standard](fig\231025_definition_building_standard.PNG)